hackclub/ai-safety-dance/intro.md

 Why does this demonstrate a lack of "logic" in AI?
 A core part of "symbolic logic" is the ability to do "compositionality", a fancy way of saying it can reliably combine old things into new things, like "green" + "cylinder" = "green cylinder".
 As shown above, generative AIs (as of May 2024) are *very* unreliable at combining stuff, when there's 4 or more objects.

-**UPDATE NOV 2025: Image generation models have finally solved "compositionality"!**
+**UPDATE DEC 2025: Image generation models have finally solved "compositionality"!**

 Here is ChatGPT 5.1 getting the above prompt right on the first try: